yuan-0816/mis-ec-UI/README.md

 ### This project is based on [msi-ec](https://github.com/BeardOverflow/msi-ec)
 ### Many thanks to him for their valuable contribution.
 ---
-### this project is for those who are using msi latop in ubuntu
+### this project is for those who are using msi laptop in ubuntu

 my device is GF63 Thin 9SC